-Small Spaces is a Middle Grade offering by Katherine Arden (author of the YA title, The Bear and the Nightingale).
+Small Spaces is a Middle Grade offering by Katherine Arden (author of the YA fantasy, The Bear and the Nightingale).
 It is also the perfect read for the Halloween season.

-Set during October in small town Vermont, Small Spaces introduces readers to Ollie, a sixth grader still mourning the loss of her mother earlier in the year.
-She copes with the pain by immersing herself in fiction and alienating herself from her classmates.
+Set during October in small town Vermont, Small Spaces introduces readers to Ollie, a sixth grader still mourning the loss of her mother a few month before.
+She copes with the pain by immersing herself in reading fiction and alienating herself from her classmates.

 One day, Ollie finds a woman about to toss a book into the river.
 Ollie saves the book and begins reading it.
 The story in the book within our book tells of a deal with a devil at a small turn of the century farm.
-Events in the book begin to mirror real life when Ollie and her sixth grade class visit a local farm the next day, a farm that Ollie begins to suspect is the same one described in her book.
-Soon Ollie and two of her friends find themselves trapped in an alternate universe and hunted by animated scarecrows.
+Events in the book begin to mirror real life when Ollie and her sixth grade class visit a local farm the next day, a farm that Ollie begins to suspect is the same one she’s been reading about.
+Soon, Ollie and two of her friends find themselves trapped in an alternate universe, hunted by creepy animated scarecrows.

-With Small Spaces, Arden has written a legitimately creepy tale that should entertain readers of all ages.
-The October atmosphere is palpable; reading, I could almost smell the autumn air and feel the chilly breezes.
+With Small Spaces, Arden has written a legitimately spooky tale that should entertain readers of all ages.
+The October atmosphere is palpable; while reading I could almost smell the autumn air and feel the chilly breezes.
 I encourage readers to snatch this book up quickly.
 There’s no better time than the Halloween season to enjoy it!

 One thought on “Small Spaces”